-Additional accommodation can be pre-booked if you wish to spend more time exploring Marrakech.Hotel Pacha or similarBreakfast
+Additional accommodation can be pre-booked if you wish to spend more time exploring Marrakech.Hotel Corail or similarBreakfast

 What to Know

-• Gecko's expert English-speaking local tour guide throughout the tour, and local guides at some sites.
+• Gecko's expert English-speaking local Tour Leader throughout the tour, and local guides at some sites.

-• Sightseeing (not including entrance fees): Casablanca's Mosque of Hassan II; Meknes' old medina; Fes-El-Bali's souk; Ifrane; Midelt; Todra Gorge; ‘road of 1000 kasbahs’; Dades Gorge; mud-brick home at Skoura; Ait Benhaddou; Telouet; and Marrakech.
+• Sightseeing: Entrance to Casablanca's Mosque of Hassan II; Meknes' old medina; Entrance and guided tour of Volubilis; Fes-El-Bali's souk; Ifrane; Midelt; Todra Gorge; ‘road of 1000 kasbahs’; Dades Gorge; mud-brick home at Skoura; Ait Benhaddou; Telouet; and Marrakech.

 • Camel ride and overnight desert camping.

-- International flights, arrival & departure transfers, entrance fees, visas, airport taxes, additional meals, drinks, optional sightseeing tours, insurance, tips and items of a personal nature.
+- International flights, arrival & departure transfers, entrance fees (unless specified), visas, airport taxes, additional meals, drinks, optional sightseeing tours, insurance, tips and items of a personal nature.